1 Scope of Strategy

 Review and Monitoring

-4.6 – The Action Plans are flexible documents.
-Actions will be determined on an annual basis, allowing ongoing development and progress to be made during the lifetime of the strategy.
+4.7 The Action Plans are flexible documents.
+It is envisaged that the Action Plans will be subject to review each year, allowing for revision if necessary, during the lifetime of the strategy.
 However, where necessary, individual actions will be amended or revised at Management Committee meeting.

-4.7 – Upon expiry of the strategy, a thorough review of its efficacy will be undertaken, with a view to informing the Strategy for 2021+.
+4.8 Upon expiry of the strategy, a thorough review of its efficacy will be undertaken, with a view to informing the Strategy for 2025+.